 4. Pack extra liquids.

 On hot days, kids need lots of liquids to stay hydrated.
 Keep bottles of breast milk or formula in coolers with ice packs.
-And if your baby is drinking water, always pack extra—or store water bottles in your trunk so you always have them on hand.
+And if your baby is drinking water, always pack more than you think you’ll need.

-Babies love playing with car keys and hitting the lock button to hear the horn.
-To avoid having them lock themselves inside the car when you’re outside of it, or getting into the car when you’re not present, always keep keys away from tiny hands.
-This is important year-round but especially so on hot summer days when temperatures inside the car could be high.
+Babies love playing in cars and fiddling with car keys, especially hitting the lock button to hear the beep it makes.
+To avoid having them lock themselves inside the car when you’re outside of it, or getting into the car when you’re not there to supervise, always keep cars locked, even in the garage, and store keys out of reach from tiny hands.
+This is important year-round but especially so on hot days when temperatures inside the car could get dangerously high.

 6. Don’t cover the car seat with a blanket.